Skip to content

 AI Operations Copilot

-An AI operations copilot for a multi-location hospitality business - chat grounded in the company's own documents, emails, and point-of-sale data, built on a real retrieval pipeline and agentic workflows.
-Client project, shown anonymized under NDA.
+An AI operations copilot for a multi-location hospitality business - chat grounded in the company's documents, PDFs, and email, with point-of-sale context incorporated through a separate integration layer.
+Built on a real retrieval pipeline and agentic workflows; shown anonymized under NDA.

 01 Scope